-KS/Year PSHE Association Programme of Study Core Theme 1: Health and Wellbeing PSHE Association Programme of Study Core Theme 2: Relationships Vocabulary - see section on Keeping Safe - Vocabulary for further guidance Key Stage 1 Pupils should have the opportunity to learn: 5. about change and loss and the associated feelings (including moving home, losing toys, pets or friends, making new friends, new baby) 8. about the process of growing from young to old and how people's needs change 9. about growing and changing and new opportunities and responsibilities that increasing independence may bring 10. the names for the main parts of the body (including external genitalia) the similarities and differences between boys and girls Pupils should have the opportunity to learn: 1. to communicate their feelings to others, to recognise how others show feelings and how to respond 9. to identify their special people (family, friends, carers), what makes them special and how special people should care for one another 10. to judge what kind of physical contact is acceptable, comfortable, unacceptable and uncomfortable and how to respond (including who to tell and how to tell them) Boy, girl, gender, head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth, penis, testicles, vulva, pregnant, baby, child, teenager, elderly, life cycle, change, grow, feelings, identity, love, care, comfortable feeling, uncomfortable feeling.
+KS/Year PSHE Association Programme PSHE Association Vocabulary - see section of Study Programme of Study on Keeping Safe - Core Theme 1: Health and Core Theme 2: Vocabulary for further Wellbeing Relationships guidance Key Stage 1 Pupils should have the opportunity to learn: 5. about change and loss and the associated feelings (including moving home, losing toys, pets or friends, making new friends, new baby) 8. about the process of growing from young to old and how people's needs change 9. about growing and changing and new opportunities and responsibilities that increasing independence may bring 10. the names for the main parts of the body (including external genitalia) the similarities and differences between boys and girls Pupils should have the opportunity to learn: 1. to communicate their feelings to others, to recognise how others show feelings and how to respond 9. to identify their special people (family, friends, carers), what makes them special and how special people should care for one another 10. to judge what kind of physical contact is acceptable, comfortable, unacceptable and uncomfortable and how to respond (including who to tell and how to tell them) Boy, girl, gender, head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth, penis, testicles, vulva, pregnant, baby, child, teenager, elderly, life cycle, change, grow, feelings, identity, love, care, comfortable feeling, uncomfortable feeling.

 KS/Year Science Programme of Study - Statutory requirements PSHE Association Programme of Study Core Theme 2: Relationships Vocabulary KS2 Year 3 Pupils should be taught to: explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
 Children should understand that pollination is the movement of pollen from one flower to another and that a seed is formed when material in the pollen joins with another flower.
 Pupils will be taught about appropriate touch.
 A video and set of slides will approach this through types of appropriate touch with a cousin.
 E.g. cheek squeeze, being picked up, hugs, high fives and cuddles.
 Then they will discuss that not everyone likes hugs and cuddles or to be touched.
-Asking permission by using a hug As above but also: Plant topics - Pollination, pollen, male, ovule, female, fertilisation and seed.
+Asking permission by using a hug gesture or asking directly is As above but also: Plant topics - Pollination, pollen, male, ovule, female, fertilisation and seed.
 Head, neck, shoulders, arms, chest, stomach, hands, fingers, knees, legs, feet, toes, back, hip, bottom and anus, ankle.
 We also refer to their private parts as private parts.